TrentU-MaDGIC/MaDGIC.github.io/_workshops/nvivo.md

 section: "Workshop Materials"
 order: 2
 link: "https://trentu.sharepoint.com/sites/TrentLibrary-MapsandDataResourceHub/SitePages/Library-Workshops.aspx?csf=1&web=1&e=1DTbC3#getting-started-with-nvivo"
-description: "Learn the NVivo interface, codes and cases, queries, and basic visualizations."
+description: "Join Kate Hodge, GIS and Data Support Specialist, for an introductory workshop designed to help you learn the NVivo interface and terminologies for qualitative data analysis.
+In this session, you will learn how to: import a variety of data types create codes and cases run queries to uncover patterns build visualizations."
 prereqs: "None"
 resources: []
 ---